Paper: Paper grain

-All paper produced by paper machines as the Fourdrinier Machine are wove paper, i.e. the wire mesh that transports the web leaves a pattern that has the same density along the paper grain and across the grain.
+All paper produced by paper machines such as the Fourdrinier machine are wove paper, i.e. the wire mesh that transports the web leaves a pattern that has the same density along the paper grain and across the grain.
 Textured finishes, watermarks and wire patterns imitating hand-made laid paper can be created by the use of appropriate rollers in the later stages of the machine.

-Wove paper does not exhibit "laidlines", which are small regular lines left behind on paper when it was handmade in a mould made from rows of metal wires or bamboo.
+Wove paper does not exhibit "laidlines", which are small regular lines left behind on paper when it was handmade in a deckle mould made from rows of metal wires or bamboo.
 Laidlines are very close together.
 They run perpendicular to the "chainlines", which are further apart.
 Handmade paper similarly exhibits "deckle edges", or rough and feathery borders.

+Sizing and finishing

+Papers may have their surfaces polished by calendering or burnishing.
+Paper can be further processed into coated paper by sizing the paper with a thin layer of material such as calcium carbonate or kaolin, applied to one or both sides.
+This treatment manipulates the final feel of the paper, which improve its characteristics for specific purposes, such as avoiding ink running on printer paper.